blambeau/passsafe/README.md

         p2.equals(p2); // and the hashed version is equal to itself

-        p1.equals(p3); // false, a clear text password is not equal to a different one p1.equals(p4); // false, not to its hashed version p2.equals(p3); // the hashed version is not equal to another one clear p2.equals(p4); // nor to another hash
+        p1.equals(p3); // false, a clear text password is not equal to a different one p1.equals(p4); // false, nor to its hashed version p2.equals(p3); // the hashed version is not equal to another one clear p2.equals(p4); // nor to another hash